The birth of a future ruler of the Tokugawa Clan is wrought with war and despair.

 Before the girl could answer a shrill shriek ripped the air above the men and the red dragon glided over the top of the soldiers, forcing all to duck down.
 The Lord immediately stood straight pointing towards the beast, yelling for his men to take aim at the belly.
 The attacking dragon broke off and swung out of range of the arrows.
 Tokugawa Ogimaru and his men focused on the red dragon.
 They never saw the oily black dragon sweeping in from behind them.

 “Tokugawa!” screamed Eizo, from atop the black dragon.
-He held his hands out low to his sides and cobalt balls of light spilled from out of his hands.
+He held his hands out low to his sides and small cobalt spheres of light spilled from out of his hands.
 The orbs smashed into the ground around the shields, exploding.
-Other spheres bounced on the shields, exploding.
+Other balls bounced on the shields, exploding.
 The metal shields were twisted and torn from the percussion.
 Men flew through the air, in pieces.

 Tokugawa Ogimaru stood from his spot in the mud and grass, to see Eizo lifting up into the sky, on a black dragon with the red one close behind.
 He watched until the dark of the night sky enveloped them.

-Lord Tokugawa heard whimpering at his feet.
+With a small tug at the bottom of his kimono, Lord Tokugawa’s attention was drawn to the whimpering at his feet.
 Peering down expecting to see one of his soldiers, he found the young female servant, who played the shamisen so beautifully for his wife and him.
 She was lying on her back, grasping at her missing arm.
 Her white clothes now singed and muddy.
 Lord Tokugawa got down on his knees to help her sit up.

-Panting through her words, “Tono Tokugawa!
+Panting through her words, “Omo Tokugawa!
 It’s Ojosama Tokugawa!
 An intruder is in the courtyard!”

 Lord Tokugawa pushed through the wreckage of shields, running at break neck speed.
 A handful of soldiers followed, while several remained to see to the wounded and dying.